kinglove58/eccommerce/ecom-website/public/project_description.md

 const subTitle = "Get in touch with us";
 const title = "We're Always Eager To Hear From You!";
-const conSubTitle = "Get in touch with Contact us";
+const conSubTitle = "Get in touch with us";
 const conTitle =
 "Fill The Form Below So We Can Get To Know You And Your Needs Better.";
 const btnText = "Send our Message";